-Commercial and Housing Investments 2021/22 Actual £'000
+Commercial and Housing Investments 2023/24 Actual £'000

-Asset Valuations 519,753
+Asset Valuations 517,708

-Debt Outstanding 514,563
+Debt Outstanding 536,820

-Security Value 5,190
+Security Value (19,112)

-This indicator returns a positive security value, as the Council has continued to make prudent provision for the repayment of debt, more detail on this can be found in Appendix 3A.
+This indicator returns a negative security value, despite the Council's continued prudent provision for the repayment of debt.
 This indicator is forecast to improve as the Council's policy on the repayment of debt increases the security value over time, should valuations remain static.
-This may be affected by external factors as fluctuations in value are common, with the Covid 19 pandemic causing a widespread reduction in valuations.
+This may be affected by external factors as fluctuations in value are common, for instance the Covid 19 pandemic, and the cost-of-living crisis caused a widespread reduction in valuations, as well as recent increases in borrowing costs for investors.
+These fluctuations are held in an unusable reserve by the Council, and therefore do not impact the Council's General Fund balances directly.